-- o Information regarding trends or patterns that is gathered from that data is acted upon, through additional training for case resource managers, clarification of information for participants, - •\ Data is pulled by the Research and Analysis Program Manager. - \ Data is pulled at least annually. - •\ Data is analyzed by DDA staff at a minimum annually.
+- o Information regarding trends or patterns that is gathered from that data is acted upon, through additional training for case managers, clarification of information for participants, etc. - •\ Data is pulled by the Research Specialist. - \ Data is pulled at least annually. - •\ Data is analyzed by DDA staff at a minimum annually.